alfredsandare/PhoenixGUI/docs.md

 To assign images correctly, the dict should only contain an image id as the value of the keys 'image', 'hover_image' or 'click_image'.
 The images will then be searched for in the 'images' parameter, where the actual images should be.

+#### add_font_path(path)
+Adds an absolute path where the MenuHandler will search for .ttf files.
+This function should be called after all menues and objects have been loaded.

+#### update(events, screen)
+Updates the MenuHandler.
+This function should be called once every frame in your game.

+Parameters:
+events: List[pygame.Event].
+A list of the pygame events that are recieved from pygame.
+screen: pygame.Surface.
+The surface you want everything displayed on.

 ## Class MenuObject

 The superclass for all menu objects.

-Properties:
+### Properties:
 Each property has a getter and setter, see subtitle "methods" further down.

 pos: The position (in pixels) of the object relative to the menu's position.

 max_size: Used to set a maximum size of the object.
 The object will automatically never exceed the menu borders.
 E.g. if you have a text object with alternating text based on the state of the game/application, you define a maximum size for the text.

 anchor: Which part of the object that will be anchored to the position coordinates.
 Valid anchors are: "nw", "n", "ne", "w", "c", "e", "sw", "s", "se".

+layer: int.
+The item's layer.
+The Menu will sort its objects in ascending order before drawing them.

+active: bool.
+Whether or not this item will be displayed.

 ### Methods